 - 2. Fenestration - a.
 All openings, including but not limited to doors, balconies, and windows shall be square or vertical in proportion, excluding windows for first floor Retail and Consumer Service or Commercial Office uses. - b.
-Each horizontal element of a building (base, middle, and top) shall have a FENESTRATION pattern that is aligned vertically and horizontally to provide order and structure to the composition.
-The FENESTRATION pattern may differ between the base, middle, and top. - 3.
+Each horizontal element of a building (base, middle, and top) shall have a fenestration pattern that is aligned vertically and horizontally to provide order and structure to the composition.
+The fenestration pattern may differ between the base, middle, and top. - 3.
 Towers - a.
-To provide appropriate privacy and level of natural light into buildings, the separation distance between all TOWERS shall be a minimum of eighty (80) ft., measured from the exterior walls and excluding balconies.
-The separation distance between TOWERS may be decreased to a minimum of fifty (50) ft. by Special Permit through the use of creative architectural solutions such as offset TOWERS/views, non-parallel walls, and/or tapering or curved TOWER forms, that increase the actual or perceived TOWER separation distance, provided that both privacy and natural light are provided and no adverse environmental conditions are created.
+The minimum separation distance between towers on adjacent LOTS and/or for multiple towers built on a single LOT shall be equal to the widest dimension of either towers FLOOR PLATE, to a minimum of eighty (80) ft., measured from the exterior walls and excluding balconies.